-One of the most widely discussed topics among Model S owners is the aggressive wheel alignment setting that each factory vehicle comes equipped with.
-The Tesla Model S has world class handling that rivals the best performance vehicles, but having this award-winning handling performance comes at the expense of tire longevity.
+One of the most widely discussed topics among Model S owners is the aggressive wheel alignment setting from the factory.
+The Tesla Model S has world-class handling that rivals the best performance vehicles, but having this award-winning handling performance comes at the expense of tire longevity.

 Wheel alignment is broken down into three major angles of orientation; camber, caster, and toe.
 These components are fundamental to preserving handling performance and tire tread life, but finding the perfect balance between these dimensions can be a challenge.

-However, during straight-line acceleration and everyday driving, negative camber reduces surface contact between tire and road – net effect being a decrease in straight-line performance and additional pressure on the inner tire which could lead to uneven wear.
+However, during straight-line acceleration and everyday driving, negative camber reduces surface contact between tire and road – the net effect being a decrease in straight-line performance and additional pressure on the inner tire, which could lead to uneven wear.

 Tesla Model S Tire Rotation

-Tesla Motors suggests rotating tires every 5,000 miles (8,000 km) and performing an annual wheel alignment, although many Model S owners have had no ill effects with delaying tire rotation until the 6,000 – 7,000 mile mark.
+Tesla Motors suggests rotating tires every 5,000 miles (8,000 km) and performing an annual wheel alignment.
+However, many Model S owners have had no ill effects with delaying tire rotation until the 6,000 – 7,000-mile mark.

 NOTE: Tire rotation pattern not applicable to Performance Plus Models due to the size difference between the front and rear wheel/tire combination.

 |19″ wheels (85 kWh vehicles): Michelin Primacy MXM4||All||P245/45R19 98V|

 |19″ wheels (60 kWh vehicles): Standard – Goodyear Eagle RS-A2 Optional – Michelin Primacy MXM4||All||P245/45R19 98V|

 |21″ wheels on standard vehicles: Continental ExtremeContact DW||All||P245/35R21 96Y|